-The pro forma shareholders' equity also reflects the exercise of 117,320 common share warrants which are expected to occur prior to the IPO, as though such exercise occurred on December 31, 2016.
+The pro forma shareholders' equity also reflects the exercise of 117,320 common share warrants which is to occur on April 18, 2017, as though such exercise occurred on December 31, 2016.
 The common share warrants certificate contains an accelerated expiry clause that permits the Company to accelerate the expiry of the warrants by providing written notice of certain proposed filings or qualified listings.
 The Company has provided the applicable notice and the holder of the warrants has indicated their intention to exercise the warrants prior to the IPO.
-In addition, the pro forma shareholders' equity information assumes the reclassification of the redeemable convertible Class A preferred share warrant liability to a common share warrant liability upon its conversion to a common share warrant at an estimated fair value that takes into account the conversion ratio that would apply if the IPO price per common share is \$14.50.
+In addition, the pro forma shareholders' equity information assumes the reclassification of the redeemable convertible Class A preferred share warrant liability to a common share warrant at an estimated fair value that takes into account the conversion ratio that would apply if the IPO price per common share is \$13.00.
+In addition, an IPO price per common share of \$13.00 results in a beneficial conversion feature related to the Class A preferred shares as the fair value of the common shares at commitment date exceeds the effective conversion price.
+The beneficial conversion feature is reflected in the unaudited proforma shareholders' equity as an increase to additional paid-in capital and the resulting deemed dividend is reflected as an increase in accumulated deficit.
 The unaudited pro forma shareholders' equity does not assume any proceeds from the proposed IPO.